kevinolega/homepage/callcenter.md

 Over time as people asked for my help, I spent a lot of drinking sessions coaching strangers on how to get hired in a call center.

-To decrease the time I spend coaching and extend my help to others, I encoded my notes into a blog and eventually, wrote a book on the topic.
+To decrease the time I spend coaching and extend my help to others, I encoded my notes into a website and eventually, wrote a book on the topic.

 My efforts resulted in:

-*   a blog with 3,000 monthly visitors.
+*   a website with 3,000 monthly visitors.
-*   A facebook page with 3,400 followers.
+*   A facebook page with 16,400 followers.
 *   An email list with a thousand subscribers.
 *   Hundreds of heartfelt emails and messages from the people I've inspired.

-The blog is currently down because I'm migrating out of Wordpress.
+The website is currently down because I'm migrating out of Wordpress.
 Let me know if you need help and I'll send you some articles.